seb3773/spotify-qt-packages/README.md

 Then grab your client ID and client Secret and you will be able to loggin :)

 Then go to settings:
+settings >> interface >> titlebar : uncheck 'Application titlebar'
+(it'a a matter of taste, but I prefer if the app use the default windows decorations of my os)
 settings >> spotify >> general : librespot or spotifyd path : /bin/spotifyd
 settings >> spotify >> general : check 'start with app' & 'always start'
 settings >> spotify >> configuration : additional arguments: -b pulseaudio
 (I recommend pulseaudio, but you can use alsa too)

-settings >> interface >> titlebar : uncheck 'Application titlebar'
-(it'a a matter of taste, but I prefer if the app use the default windows decorations of my os)
+Of course, you'll have to put your username in settings >> spotify >> configuration, or alternatively, you can use a config file for spotifyd:

 # spotifyd config file:
 I suggest you to create a config file for spotifyd with the options you want.
 This way, you can for example set your password in the file to avoid spotify-qt to ask you for it when it starts the spotifyd daemon.